Nutanvamsi-007/UI-API-DataCompareTests/README.md

 * Java 1.8 or above (add Java 'bin' directory to Environment 'path' variable)

-####  Optional ones are only required if you want to run from an IDE Environment and view Allure Reports
+####  Optional ones are only required if you want to run from an IDE Environment or to view Allure Reports

 * Any Java supported IDE
 * Maven (add Maven 'bin' directory to Environment 'path' variable)